lif31up/machine-learning-from-scratch/README.md

 ## AI Algorithms in Pure Python
 This repository contains implementations of core AI algorithms built using only pure Python.
 The goal of this project is to provide a hands-on understanding of AI mathematics and processes, without relying on external machine learning libraries like scikit-learn.
 Instead, we use libraries like NumPy for mathematical operations, allowing you to dive deep into the mathematical foundation of machine learning algorithms.

-* NumPy: For numerical computations such as matrix operations, dot products, etc.
+* `NumPy`: For numerical computations such as matrix operations, dot products, etc.
-* Pure Python: The algorithms are implemented with basic Python constructs, demonstrating the core workings of each model.
+* `Pure Python`: The algorithms are implemented with basic Python constructs, demonstrating the core workings of each model.

 ### 1. Linear Regression
 A simple algorithm used for modeling the relationship between a dependent variable and one or more independent variables.